-Your organiser will decide whether students need to bring pocket money.
-There is a small shop on site where students can buy limited refreshments, pencils and souvenirs.
-All students’ needs are catered for on site and we would recommend only a small amount of money is needed (in change, not notes) is brought.
+Your organiser will decide whether students should bring pocket money.
+All students’ needs are catered for on site and we would recommend only a small amount of money (change, not notes) is brought.
 There is very little to spend money on, except ice creams from an ice cream van.

 Can they bring mobile phones?

-Please ask your school for their policy on this issue.
+Please ask your school for its policy on this issue.